pmcarlton/BibDesk2Zotero_attachments/README.md

 # Summary:

-Convert your BibDesk library to a format that can be imported *with all of its attachments* into Zotero (translator included).

-Here is a pair of files that should allow you to convert a BibDesk bibliography (in BibTeX format) containing local file attachments in the form of (Bdsk-File) to a new BibTeX file that Zotero can import *with attachments included*, using the (included)
-BibTex.js translator file.
+Here is a pair of files that should allow you to convert a BibDesk bibliography (in BibTeX format) containing local file attachments in the form of (Bdsk-File) to a new BibTeX file that Zotero can import *along with all of its attachments*, using the (included) BibTex.js translator file.

 **Important**: To convert successfully, the BibDesk bibliography file must be in the same directory as the attachment root directory.